 Lewis Agonistes by Louis Markos

-Does Markos’ literary device of the character “Lewis Agonistes” work?
+Does Markos’ literary device of the character “Lewis Agonistes”

 Chapter 1 - The Education of Lewis Agonistes